 Young Justice is great in the way it handles its younger heroes.
-It’s not so great in some of the villain designs, and that unfortunately applies to Joker.
+It’s not so great in the villain designs which unfortunately applies to Joker.

 To be fair, it’s really not Brent Spiner’s fault.
 The Joker voice actor does what he can with the character, but at the end of the day, you could pretty much swap out Joker with any other DC villain in the Injustice League, and the story would be exactly the same.
 Decide for yourself in this short clip, featuring Spiner’s voice acting work.

 The worst thing a Joker performance can be is forgettable.
 He tends to blend in with the scenery during his two-episode arc on the series.
 And his costume makes him look like a Hot Topic employee.

 Batman: Return of the Caped Crusaders was intended as a nice throwback to classic 1960s Batman TV show.
 It saw Adam West and Burt Ward return to their signature roles as Batman and Robin, and even Julie Newmar returned to voice Catwoman.

 Unfortunately, Cesar Romero passed away years before the film, so they got Jeff Bergman to fill the role.
 While he does an admirable job throwing in an over-the-top performance, it simply pales in comparison to the original.

 To be fair, Bergman has a bit of a thankless job.
 He needed to portray the original Joker in most people’s minds.
 That’s a very specific performance to give, and while he mostly nails it, it’s just a version we’ve seen before and done better.